rmrazeen/selenium-sauce-automation/README.md

 - **Error Handling**: Implement try-except blocks in test methods to handle potential exceptions gracefully and log meaningful error messages.
 - **Modularity**: Keep tests small, focused, and independent.
 One test should verify one specific scenario.
 - **Version Control**: Commit your code and reports to version control (e.g., Git) for tracking changes and history.
+- **Pytest Markers**: Use appropriate markers to categorize tests and control their execution.
+This helps in organizing tests and running specific subsets based on requirements.

 ## Troubleshooting Common Issues